ARTICLE I: MEMBERSHIP

 c) An EDGAR® AWARDS CRITERIA COMMITTEE chaired by the current General Awards chair including the immediate past General Awards chair, three past Edgar® judges and two current Board members.

-2. With the exception of (b), (c), and (d) above, the chairs of the committees shall serve until the Executive Vice-President appoints a successor.
+2. The chairs of the committees shall serve until the Executive Vice-President appoints a successor.

-3. The General Awards Chair, the Banquet Committee Chair and the Symposium Chair [(b), (c), and (d) above] and their committees shall serve until the conclusion of the special events for which they were appointed.
+3. The General Awards Chair and his or her committees shall serve until the conclusion of the special events for which they were appointed.

 4. All committees shall make regular and timely reports to the Board.